rajivsraman/captioning-images/README.md

 Though the model was trained and evaluated locally, it is also publicly deployed on Google Cloud here: https://console.cloud.google.com/storage/browser/imgcap-deep-model.

-There is a fully deployed application available for user testing!
-It can be found here: https://captioning-images.onrender.com

 The full report on the project motivation and evaluation can be found here: https://docs.google.com/document/d/1_SWgdcM0hju0ZAICjY3w4xAzGxTDLB8mJuAAQkHYOQs/edit?usp=sharing